The Future of Higher Education Postdoctoral Fellowship Program

 • We strongly encourage applicants to have one of each (academic and professional).

-Applications will be reviewed by a selection committee that will include representatives from The Graduate Division and representatives from hiring departments.
+Applications will be reviewed by a selection committee that will include representatives from The Graduate Division and representatives from hiring units.

 Apply Now

-The mission of the Future of Higher Education (FHE) Postdoctoral Fellowship Program is as follows.
+The mission of the Future of Higher Education (FHE) Postdoctoral Fellowship Program is to:

-1. Equip recent Ph.D. graduates with the experience and exposure to a career within higher education administration.
+1. Equip recent doctoral graduates with the experience and exposure to a career within higher education administration.

-3. Provide critical mentorship and support that will allow recent Ph.D. graduates the ability to successfully shift to greater administrative responsibilities without coming at the expense of research productivity.
+3. Provide critical mentorship and support that will allow recent doctoral. graduates the ability to successfully shift to greater administrative responsibilities without the loss of research productivity.

-1. This is accomplished through a team of three support mentors.
-The first is an academic mentor which will advise the scholar on how their institutional research can also be positioned within different fields should the scholar still choose to pursue more traditional academic career tracks in teaching or research.
-The scholars will be asked to identify potential academic mentors in their application.
+1. The fellows will be asked to identify potential academic mentors in their application.
 The second is an administrative mentor who will advise the scholar on how to effectively transition to a career in higher education administration, as well as navigate a large campus effectively as an administrator/staff member.
 The third is the Vice Provost and Dean of Graduate Studies who will support the scholar broadly throughout the tenure of the program.

 • Graduate Division